 Yesterday I fished a cape out of the toilet in the ladies’ room at Subway.
 So this time, I typed: Hope all is well in Dallas.
 Please let me know where to send your cape because we can’t have it here anymore.
 Then I set the message to public, because my superpower is: I’m as miserable in my town as I would be anywhere.

-Erin Fitzgerald is the author of Valletta73 (Outpost19), and Online Editor at Barrelhouse.
-She lives offline in Connecticut, and on Twitter at @gnomeloaf.
+Erin Fitzgerald is the Online Editor at @barrelhouse.
+She lives offline in Connecticut, and on Twitter @gnomeloaf.

 Lead image: “empty parking lot” (via Flickr user radcliffe dacanay)